ElHuaco/Distributed-k-means/README.md

     - It's possible that the algorithm doesn't return a set of candidate centroids $C$ with $|C| \geq k$.
 We have two options once this happens: either run additional iterations of the algorithm or choose randomly points until $|C| \geq k$ is satisfied.
 - ## TODO: What optimizations regarding Dask have we considered?
   - When did we use ``compute()`` and why
   - Chunks usage: Different arrangements of NumPy arrays will be faster or slower for different algorithms.
 [See documentation](https://docs.dask.org/en/stable/array-chunks.html).
+We choose a chunk size of $(0.75\cdot\text{worker RAM, number of features})$.
+Because we will use repeately the features for calculating distances, but the
 - ## TODO: Results of performance benchmarking and comparison with Dask's ``KMeans()`` Below is the Dask **_k-means||_** API, from [dask's examples](https://examples.dask.org/machine-learning/training-on-large-datasets.html?highlight=k%20means).
 ``` python